-15. In a June 14, 2010 interview with a leading MMA website, MMA Junkie, White stated:

-There was a time when it [competition in the MMA industry] was neckand-neck.
+- 14. In a June 14, 2010 interview with a leading MMA website, MMA Junkie, White stated: There was a time when it [competition in the MMA industry] was neck-and-neck.
 That time is over.
-There were times when we were in dogfights, but everybody needs to just concede and realize we're the

-- 16. While the UFC dominates the sport of MMA much like the NFL dominates the sport of football, the UFC does not contain rival teams that vie to sign players based on their estimated value in a competitive market nor is the UFC a "league" of any kind. - 17.
+There were times when we were in dogfights, but everybody needs to just concede and realize we're the [expletive] NFL.
+Period.
+End of story. - 15.
+While the UFC dominates the sport of MMA much like the NFL dominates the sport of football, the UFC does not contain rival teams that vie to sign players based on their estimated value in a competitive market; nor is the UFC a "league" of any kind. - 16.
 The UFC is an individual sport that issues championship titles to athletes competing in, and winning, title bouts.
 The UFC follows no independent ranking criteria, nor does it establish any objective criteria for obtaining a title bout.
-By following no objective criteria, the UFC is able to exert considerable control over its roster of athletes who risk losing the opportunity to be afforded "title bouts" or to earn a living as an MMA fighter.
-Further, the UFC shuts out rival promotion opportunities for promoters and fighters by refusing to co-promote events with would-be rival MMA Promoters and prohibiting its athletes from competing against any non-UFC MMA Fighters in live Elite Professional MMA bouts.
-Such exclusivity, as part of the alleged scheme, bolsters the UFC's ability to maintain its iron-fisted control of Elite Professional MMA Fighters.
-As a result of the UFC's scheme, in order to generate any significant public notoriety and earn a living in their chosen profession, Elite Professional MMA Fighters are foreclosed from the opportunity to self-promote and must sign exclusively with the UFC and compete only against UFC athletes. - 18.
-Having thoroughly dominated the Relevant Markets, in November 2013, the UFC unveiled its plans for extending its dominance internationally from the U.S. and North American markets when it posted to Twitter the following image of White, flanked by Zuffa co-owners Frank and Lorenzo Fertitta, at a sports conference, in front of a screen stating, "World F\\king Domination Reshaping the Sports World:"
+By following no objective criteria, the UFC is able to exert enormous control over its exclusive roster of athletes, who are constantly at risk of losing the opportunity to be afforded "title bouts" or to earn a living as an MMA fighter.
+Further, the UFC shuts out rival promotion opportunities for promoters and fighters by refusing to co-promote events with would-be rival MMA Promoters and prohibiting its athletes from competing against any non-UFC MMA Fighters in live Professional MMA bouts.
+Such exclusivity, as part of the alleged scheme, bolsters the UFC's ability to maintain its iron-fisted control of Professional MMA Fighters and MMA more generally, including by controlling the only titles that matter in top-flight MMA.
+As a result of the UFC's scheme, in order to generate any significant public notoriety and earn a living in their chosen profession, Professional MMA Fighters are foreclosed from the opportunity to self-promote and must sign exclusively with the UFC and compete only against other UFC athletes.

-&lt;sup>2 The image has been edited to modify the offensive language appearing in the first line of the original text, as have various quotations from Dana White throughout this Complaint.
+2 The image has been edited to modify the offensive language appearing in the first line of the original text, as have various quotations from Dana White throughout this Complaint.